Capitalize on Content - 10 Techniques for SEO Content Writing

 Stay on top of your content by monitoring your efforts.
 Google Analytics is an easy and free way to track your pageviews and the average time spent on a page.
 Check things like your bounce rate and time on site to get an idea of how users interact with your website after landing on your content.
 If you see a high drop off in addition to a low average time spent on the page, that's an indication that your content wasn't relevant to what they were looking for, or worse, wasn't interesting.
 Also, take a look at the number of social interactions (shares, likes, etc ) to get an idea of the virality of your post.
 Just looking at these simple metrics can give you a good idea of which content pieces are well-received and liked, so that you can replicate that type of content down the road.

-Both content and SEO are important pieces to the puzzle, so it's important to use quality techniques for both to ensure higher traffic and engagement on your website.
+Both SEO and content writing are important pieces to the puzzle, so it's important to use quality techniques for both to ensure higher traffic and engagement on your website.
 If you have any questions about SEO, content or how they work together, feel free to contact us!

 Submitted by Erica Machin, Titan Growth